nealsid/nealsid/README.md

-Thanks for checking out my Github.
 My repos are projects at various stages in the lifecycle, and mostly incomplete.
 If you're a prospective employer interested in projects that exhibit a reasonable degree of engineering standards, you might look at:

 - [C++ Parquet](https://github.com/nealsid/cpp-parquet) - A C++ library for writing Parquet files.
 - [Croptastic](https://github.com/nealsid/croptastic) - A JavaScript library to provide an image-cropping U.I.
 There are no unit tests, but I paid attention to documentation, comments, and manual testing.